Viktoru/Tripal_KEGG_Module/README.md

 tripal.analysis_kegg.heir_parser.inc to make the following modifications.

 In line 562 of the code: You have a "looking structures" to skip the rest of the current loop.
 So, you comment that line of code
-"//continue;" Also, you can follow the some procedure in line 591.
+"//continue;" (it was replaced by "return;") Also, you can follow the some procedure in line 591.

 V--